CosmoRocket/Notency/README.md

 We chose the first option as we could only test with one number with the trial TWilio account, though left open the possibility of adding more numbers through Twilio.

 ### Email Attachments

 Getting email attachments to work was time consuming especially as we did not have a clear idea of what was involved in implementing the functionality.
 In the absence of clear guidance, documentation and tutorials, we had to take a step back and think through the whole process ourselves before implementing the feature.
+It was only by doing this that we could push through the knowledge gap and technical issues along the way.

-There are 3 main steps in sending an email with attachments: Submitting the file, saving the file to the app and attaching it in the email.
-After extensive research, we submitted the attachment using a FormData object and processed that on the back end using Multer.
-Multer would save that file to a temporary folder in the app, which could then be attached to the email.
+After extensive research and multiple failed attempts, we learned that there are 3 main steps involved in sending an email with attachments: Submitting the file, saving the file to the app and attaching it in the email.
+We submitted the attachment using a FormData object and processed that on the back end using Multer.
+Multer would give us access to the file in `req.file` and save that file to a temporary folder in the app, which could then be attached to the email.

 ### Deleting Recipients vs Activating/Deactivating Recipients

 The list of students/teachers at Embassy English gets updated quite frequently as new students enroll and existing students graduate on a weekly basis.
 One challenging decision we faced related to this was whether to totally replace all recipients in the database from the excel file or keep all users on the database and just activate/deactivate users.

 Clarity came midway through the project when we realized the implications of deleting recipients from the database.
-This would mean some notifications would not have IDs without corresponding recipients, as they would have been deleted.
+This would mean some notifications would have IDs without corresponding recipients, as they would have been deleted.
 So this ruled out the option of deleting recipients.

-However, if we were to let the list of recipients grow, students who had graduated or dropped out would still receive messages.
+On the other hand, if we were to let the list of recipients grow, students who had graduated or dropped out would still receive messages.
 The solution we decided to implement that made the most sense was to have a boolean attribute `active`, which would be `true` if the student was still on the list and `false` if not.
 On the back-end, we would need to have a route such as `/recipients/active` which would run a query to retrieve only "active" recipients.

 [Back to Top](#top)